baldurk/renderdoc/docs/how/how_debug_shader.rst

 .. warning::

-   Shader debugging is currently only supported in D3D11 and D3D12.
+   Shader debugging is currently only supported on D3D11, D3D12, and Vulkan.
 On other APIs the debug options listed below will either be hidden or disabled.
+In addition not all shaders on those APIs can be debugged, e.g. on D3D12 only DXBC shaders can be debugged and on Vulkan only some shader extensions and capabilities are supported.
+If the shader cannot be debugged the options below will also be disabled.

 Including debug info in shaders
 -------------------------------